 Install VnStat Network Monitoring on CentOS 7

 Step 1.
-First, you will need to enable EPEL repositories package for your version of Linux
+First, you will need to enable the EPEL repositories package for your version of Linux

 Step 2.
 Installing VnStat.

-Use yum command-line utility to install vnstat package on your system:
+yum command-line utility to install VnStat package on your system:

 Once installed, start and enable the Vnstat services: